jessecusack/scientific-workflow/macOS_setup.md

 ### Step 2.1 - fill your base environment with packages

 When using miniconda, the default conda environment (which is called `base`) doesn't contain any packages.
-For convenience I like to install code formatters, jupyter lab plus some extensions here.
+For convenience I like to install code style formatters and [jupyter lab](https://jupyter.org/) with some extensions into `base`.
 You could also create a new environment (perhaps called `jlab`) to do this, leaving `base` completely clean, but then you'll have to activate `jlab` every time you want to start jupyter.
 Ultimately, there is no right or wrong way to proceed.
+I do:

     conda activate base
     conda install jupyterlab black isort cookiecutter jupyter-forward jupytext jupyterlab-system-monitor jupyterlab-spellchecker jupyterlab-git

-The last line installs the [table of contents](https://github.com/jupyterlab/jupyterlab-toc) lab extension which makes it _a lot_ easier to work with big notebooks.

 For reference we can create a new named environment like so: